PowerCamp/project-karim1/README.md

 using UnityEngine;
 using UnityEngine.Rendering;

-public class cube_movement : MonoBehaviour
+public class cube_movement : MonoBehaviour ksokmak

 {
     public Rigidbody rb;
     // Start is called once before the first execution of Update after the MonoBehaviour is created